 One thing is for sure: Assuming Jesse didn't die some other way (car crash, murder, combat in Vietnam), Elvis wouldn't have felt so alone in his later years.
 Who knows, maybe Jesse would have been the one to find a way to make "Colonel" Tom Parker get lost, and put Elvis' life and career back in order.
 Who knows, both of them might have still been alive today, at age 80.

 2. Elvis played football.
 That shouldn't surprise you, seeing as how he was a Southerner.
 But he mainly rode the bench on the varsity team at L.C.
 Humes High School.
 Elvis was not about to be playing in front of 46,000 people at the University of Tennessee's Shields-Watkins Field.
-(Now named Neyland Stadium, and holding 109,000 people.
+(It is now named Neyland Stadium, and holding 109,000 people.)

 Elvis remained a big sports fan.
 When he was growing up, Memphis was home to a St. Louis Cardinals farm team, the Memphis Redbirds.
 The Cards are still the closest big-league team, and so the area is still Cardinal country to this day.
 One time, in the 1960s, Elvis made a phone call to Harry Caray, then the voice of the Cardinals (hard to believe for anyone who only remembers him as the voice of their arch-rivals, the Chicago Cubs), and told him how much he admired Harry's announcing.

 Like President John F. Kennedy -- although, as a Frank Sinatra fan, I doubt that he would've appreciated being called "the Elvis of Politics" -- there is plenty of home movie footage of Elvis playing touch football.
 His love of sports may also have led to his interest in martial arts.